See what it’s like to eat at Frenchie, an iconic Michelin starred restaurant in Paris’ 2nd arrondissement.

 Described as a ‘micro-restaurant’ by Marchand, Frenchie serves a seasonal prix-fixe menu that combines the best of global and local cuisine.
 After working around the world, the acclaimed chef is adept at sourcing local product and adding international flavors.

 You won’t find Frenchie’s menu online since it changes frequently.
-Expect dishes like foie gras with caramelized pecans and grilled guinea fowl, both featured on our February lunch menu.
+Expect dishes like foie gras with caramelized pecans and grilled guinea fowl, both featured when we dined at Frenchie.

 Glasses of locally-produced Grenache Blanc from Les Vignerons completed our culinary experience with panache.
 Les Vignerons, a unique local Paris winery, offers wine tastings in the Marais for those seeking a Parisian wine experience that doesn’t involve wine bars.
 However, if you’re into wine bars, Frenchie has one of those too.